 Mr. Richardson is the founding Chief Financial Officer and Vice President of Killam and is currently the Executive Vice President.
 He is also President of Freehold Commercial Realty Limited, a commercial real estate management company based in Halifax.
 Most recently, Robert is co-founder of Sustane Technologies Inc., an advanced recycling company building a biomass pellet and syn-diesel plant in Chester, NS.
 Mr. Richardson has worked in real estate for over 30 years and holds a Bachelor of Commerce from Dalhousie University and is a Fellow Chartered Professional Accountant.
-Mr. Richardson is member of Dalhousie's Board of Governors and the Halifax YMCA's Capital Campaign Committee.
-In the past, he has been Chair of the Board of Directors for the YMCA of Greater Halifax/Dartmouth and the IWK Health Centre.
+Mr. Richardson is a member of Dalhousie's Board of Governors where he chairs the Capital Projects and Facilities and Investments Committees, and the Halifax YMCA's Capital Campaign Committee.
+In the past, he has Chaired the Board of Directors for the YMCA of Greater Halifax/Dartmouth and the IWK Health Centre.

-Areas of Expertise Executive Leadership, Real Estate, Accounting, Entrepreneurial, Governance, Development, Corporate Finance and Capital Markets Other Public Board Board and Committee Attendance during 2018 Membership during the Last Five Years Board of Trustees 6 of 6 100% RediShred Capital Corp.
-(TSX-V) (2007 to present) Ownership and Value At-Risk Trust Exchangeable Restricted Total Total Value Units As at Units Trust Units Units At-Risk 281,482 March 20, 2019 93,338 72,083 446,903 \$8,205,139 March 16, 2018 96,720 \$6,005,978 71,684 281,482 449,886 Meets unit ownership requirement for Executive Vice President.
-Voting Results of the 2018 Annual Meeting of Unitholders Votes Votes Total Votes For Withheld Cast # of Votes 46,773,740 2,531,395 49,305,135
+Executive Leadership, Real Estate, Accounting, Entrepreneurship, Governance, Development, Corporate Finance and Capital Markets

+Board and Committee At Other Public Membership Last Five Yea during the Board of Trustee S 5 of 5 100% RediShred Capital Corp.
+(TSX-V) (2007 to present) Ownership and Value At-Risk Trust Exchangeable Restricted Total Total Value As at Units Units Trust Units Units At-Risk March 17, 2020 116,758 281,482 46,870 445,110 \$8,996,673 March 20, 2019 93,338 281,482 72,083 446,903 \$8,205,139 Meets unit owne rship requirem ent for Executiv ve Vice President Voting Results of the 2019 Annual Meeting of Unitholders Votes Votes Total Votes For Withheld